bbauska/JS-jQuery-JSON/README.md

 Model (DOM), but now we're going to write code that runs in the browser.
 That's the distinct difference.
 Now, if you're running something like Node.js, that means that you are actually running server based JavaScript, but for now we're going to talk about JavaScript as a browser based tool.
 Now, JavaScript was invented for the browser.
 And for its first 15 years, it pretty much ran in the browser.
 It was never intended to be only in the browser.
 But it really has been a browser only programming language for a long time.
 And its use in servers is creeping up now.
 And so the concept of HTML and CSS and a Document Object Model has been part and parcel of what JavaScript has been about from its inception.</p>

-From the first moment that we ever had JavaScript, it's been about the Document Object Model and how to manipulate the Document Object Model.
+<p>From the first moment that we ever had JavaScript, it's been about the Document Object
+Model and how to manipulate the Document Object Model.
 And add interactivity without request response cycles.
 And so up till now, all the interactivity we've been adding has been by displaying a whole new page of HTML.
 And sometimes we make it look like the page hasn't changed, because everything lines up and some little thing changes, but really it's a full request response cycle.
 Now in JavaScript, we're going to learn to play with this Document Object Model and change what we see in the browser quite dynamically, okay?
 So the first thing we're going to learn is we're going to learn about JavaScript as a programming language.
-And then we're going to learn how to use it in the browser.
-So JavaScript has a very different history than PHP or Python.
-And I like to share with you the histories of all these programming languages to give you a sense of where they came from.
+And then we're going to learn how to use it in the browser.</p>

+<p>JavaScript has a very different history than PHP or Python.
+And I like to share with
+you the histories of all these programming languages to give you a sense of where they came from.
 Because I think it really helps you understand what they're all about.
 So JavaScript is about 20 years old now.
 It was introduced by Netscape in 1995, and Brendan Eich is the developer of it.
 And if you watch my video about Brendan Eich, you will see that it's very, very different than the video that I encourage you to watch with Rasmus Lerdorf, the creator of PHP.
 PHP is designed to be a practical and continually evolving toolkit.
 So PHP itself is supposed to be a toolkit.
-Rasmus didn't have any formal education in how to build languages, but Brendan has got, I think, a PhD in physics or something like that.
-And he's like a math genius and he's a language genius and he has been a student of programming languages.
+Rasmus didn't have any formal education in how to build languages, but Brendan has got, I think, a PhD in physics.
+And he's a math genius and he's a language genius and he has been a student of programming languages.
 And so the idea of JavaScript was that it was supposed to be built as a toy and that's why it's kind of named JavaScript.
 There's this other language called Java, which you may or may not know.
 It's a lot harder than JavaScript and JavaScript was suppose to be the easy, baby version of it.
 But in many ways, Brendan was such a brilliant computer scientist that he sneaked so many wonderful things.
 And when we talk about object-oriented JavaScript, you'll see that it's very different than all the other object-oriented things that we've talked about.
 Because it has a different sort of foundational notion inside of it, called first class functions.
 And so it's a very theoretically beautiful